casidiablo/tako/README.md

 - You don't need to care about configure/maintain a server
 - It is easy to update/deploy the code

-That said, all you have to do is create a new AWS lambda function and configure it to run every 5 minutes.
-The steps are slightly modified from [this guide](http://docs.aws.amazon.com/lambda/latest/dg/with-scheduled-events.html):
+All you have to do is create a new AWS lambda function and configure it:

 0: Build a jar
 ```bash